 For cancer-related medications covered by Part D, cost can vary widely based on the individual plan, the pricing within its drug tiers and where you are in the stages of the Part D cost model.
-Part D, like Part B (and Part A on rare occasions) usually requires a monthly premium; the average Part D premium in 2022 is $33.
+Part D, like Part B (and Part A on rare occasions) usually requires a monthly premium; the projected average Part D premium in 2024 is $55.50.

 As you can see, while Medicare helps with the financial burden of a cancer diagnosis, it doesn’t pick up all of the expenses associated with treatment.
 If you have at least Part B (most people with Part B also have Part A), then you qualify to add a Medicare Supplement Insurance (Medigap) plan that can further assist with costs related to your treatment.